 Webcasting, which originated in the mid-Nineties, is an increasingly common application of online technologies that benefit businesses and consumers alike.
+But what is a webcast?
 Indeed, it's become so ubiquitous, you may not recognize some of the content you consume online as a webcast.
 However, understanding the definition of a webcast, webcasting's benefits, and how webcasts work is vital to leveraging this application to make communication across your organization cheaper, quicker, and more accessible than ever before!

 What is a Webcast?